Shifu34/AlterLens/README.md

-<H1 align="center">Media Processing App</H1>
+<H1 align="center">AlterLens(Media Processing App)</H1>

-In this repository I will be successfully creating an app using PyQt in which an image or a video will be uploaded and then out of four image processing techniques, one will be applied.
+In this repository I will be successfully creating an app named AlterLens using PyQt in which an image or a video will be uploaded and then out of four image processing techniques, one will be applied.

 - First of all you have to install all the libraries required to run the app.
 ```